St. Clair County, IL

 Mission Outreach Reaching Everyone (M.O.R.E.)

-M.O.R.E. provides support and training to help leaders and congregations fulfill their outreach mission and to be volunteer friendly churches.
-Using biblical principles that promote Christ's mandate to serve, M.O.R.E. provides training and support on spiritual gifts, leadership, how to serve like Christ together, mission/vision, homebound outreach and ministering with difficult personalities.
+The Mission Outreach Reaching Everyone (M.O.R.E.)
+Program provides support and training to help leaders and congregations fulfill their outreach mission and to become volunteer-friendly churches.
+Using biblical principles that promote Christ's mandate to serve, the M.O.R.E. program focuses on six key areas: 1) spiritual gifts, 2) leadership, 3) how to serve like Christ together, 4) mission/vision, 5) homebound outreach, and 6) ministering with difficult personalities.

 Living a Healthy Life